flowkeeper-org/fk-desktop/README.md

 pip install -r requirements.txt
 ```

-The Websocket backend relies on Qt WebSockets module, which in turn
-requires OpenSSL 3.0.
-Note that some of the legacy OS like Ubuntu 20.04 require
-manual steps to install OpenSSL v3.
+Then you need to "generate resources", which means converting data files in `/res` directory into

-From here you can start coding.
-If you make any changes to resources
-(files in `/res` directory) you need to rebuild the corresponding Python
+the corresponding Python classes.
+Whenever you make changes to files in `/res` directory, you need
-classes:
+to rerun this command, too:

 ```shell
 ./generate-resource.sh
 ```

+From here you can start coding.
+If you want to build an installer, refer to the CI/CD pipeline in
+`.github/workflows/build.yml`.
+For example, if you want to build a DEB file, you'd need to execute
+`pyinstaller installer/normal-build.spec` and then `./package-deb.sh`.
+The process is a bit more
+involved for Windows and macOS.

-Finally, to run Flowkeeper:
+To run Flowkeeper:

 ```shell
 PYTHONPATH=src python -m fk.desktop.desktop